appliedgeometry/EuLearn_db/Architectures/README.md

 ## Models

-The following models have been evaluated on the EuLearn dataset:
+The following models have been trained and evaluated with the EuLearn dataset:

 | Model                              | Description                           | Script                 |
 | ---------------------------------- | ------------------------------------- | ---------------------- |